PhysicsCodesLab/TensorLabXD.jl/docs/src/man/categories.md

 suggested by the graphical notation above, that we can interpret transposing a morphism as rotating its graphical notation by 180 degrees (either way).

-Furthermore, in a pivotal category, we can define a map ``\mathrm{End}(V)\rightarrow \mathrm{End}(I)``, known as the trace of ``f``.
+In a pivotal category, we can define a map ``\mathrm{End}(V)\rightarrow \mathrm{End}(I)``, known as the trace of ``f``.
 In fact, we can define a left trace as